Meet The School Of Arts And Sciences Faculty

 A.S.N., Excelsior College

-Samoriski earned his undergraduate degree in broadcast journalism from Radford University and worked as a television producer and director at NBC-TV affiliates in Virginia and Massachusetts before returning to graduate school.
+Samoriski earned his undergraduate degree in broadcast journalism from Radford University and worked as a television producer and director at NBC-TV affiliates in Virginia and Massachusetts.
 He holds a Master of Science Degree in Corporate and Professional Communication (Radford University) and a Ph.D. in Mass Communication with an emphasis in telecommunications law and technology (Bowling Green State University).

 Samoriski teaches across the communications curriculum in several areas, including speech, organizational, mass communication, electronic media, media production and cyberspace law.
-He is author of several articles dealing with Internet issues pertaining to unsolicited commercial e-mail, electronic privacy, encryption, broadcast regulation and Internet indecency and obscenity.
+He is author of numerous academic peer reviewed publications dealing with Internet issues pertaining to unsolicited commercial e-mail, electronic privacy, encryption, broadcast regulation and Internet indecency and obscenity.
 He is also author of one of the first communication textbooks to focus on cyberlaw, "Issues in cyberspace: Communication, Technology, Law and Society on the Internet Frontier," published by Allyn and Bacon.

-In addition to his academic pursuits, Samoriski is a National Registry Paramedic, Level II Firefighter, Master Scuba Diver and General Class Amateur Radio Operator.
-He has training and experience in emergency services and response, bioterrorism and hazardous materials and is active in local Fire and EMS.
-He recently completed an RN as part of his interests in healthcare and emergency, crisis, risk and public health communication.
+In addition to his academic background, Samoriski is a Registered Nurse (RN), a National Registry Paramedic, Level II Firefighter, Master Scuba Diver and General Class Amateur Radio Operator.
+He has training and experience in emergency services and response, bioterrorism and hazardous materials and is active as a volunteer in local Fire and EMS.

 |Dr. John Schupp